 Music and the mind with Something for Kate

-Musician Paul Dempsey on how he handles the mental and physical pressures of songwriting, touring and remaining true to himself and his band, Something for Kate
+Paul Dempsey shares how he handles the mental and physical pressures of being a musician.

 This year, Aussie rockers Something for Kate have released their sixth album and are performing their first Australian shows together in four years.